Chronic lymphocytic leukemia (CLL) is the

 - poorer blood cell counts

-Your medical team can help you determine the best treatment for CLL or SLL.
-The best treatment for you depends on
+Your medical team can help you determine the best treatment for your CLL or SLL.
+This depends on

 - your blood cell counts